KITcii/smart-contract-dev-support/patterns/Design Patterns/Mutex Pattern/README.md

 The forces involved in the Mutex Pattern are semantic soundness and code efficiency.
 Semantic soundness is improved by the Mutex Pattern through preventing unintended program flow caused by reentrancy attacks.
 The implementation of the Mutex Pattern comes at the cost of code efficiency as additional smart contract code needs to be implemented.

 ## Solution
 Implement a mutex variable to protect critical parts of smart contract code from repeated execution through external calls.
 The mutex variable is a variable used in a condition that must validate as true to execute subsequent smart contract code.
 Otherwise, the code protected by the mutex variable is not executed.
-After the execution of the protected smart contract code, the mutex is unlocked to allow for the next execution of the pro-tected code.
+After the execution of the protected smart contract code, the mutex is unlocked to allow for the next execution of the protected code.
 To protect a whole smart contract from reentrancy, such mutexes should be used in all its functions including external calls.

 ## Example
 ### Wrong